michael-ball-ctct/async-api-generator-singlefile-bug-demo/README.md

 # async-api-generator-singlefile-bug-demo

-A minimal reproduction of the inconsistent behaviour of @asyncapi/generator behaviour with `singleFile` option.
+A minimal reproduction of the inconsistent behaviour of @asyncapi/generator behaviour with `singleFile` option (using the @asyncapi/html-template).

 ## To run:
 ```